neffint/neffint/docs/source/theory.rst

 that can be computed analytically.

 The form of this analytic expression depends on the choice of interpolating polynomial.
-The special cases of linear interpolation and PCHIP_ interpolation is detailed in :ref:`appendix-polynomial-examples`.
+The special cases of linear interpolation and [PCHIP]_ interpolation is detailed in :ref:`appendix-polynomial-examples`.

-With this procedure, one can accurately compute Fourier integrals without the need for equidistant frequencies.
+With this procedure, one can accurately compute Fourier integrals without the need for equidistant or densely spaced frequencies.
 There are only three remaining arbitrary choices:

 1. The choice of frequency endpoints :math:`\omega_{min}, \omega_{max}`
 2. The choice of frequency subintervals :math:`[\omega_k, \omega_{k+1}]`